photo of country road

 • Acknowledge and amplify the contribution that Lancaster’s research staff make to world-class research

-Lancaster’s commitment to the Concordat to Support the Career Development of Researchers is led by the Concordat Implementation Group and further underpinned by a Code of Practice for the Development of Research Staff.
+Lancaster’s commitment to the Concordat to Support the Career Development of Researchers is led by the Concordat Implementation Group and further underpinned by this Code of Practice for the Development of Research Staff.
 This draws together much of the good practice that already exists across the institution, and provides a resource to guide both Principal Investigators in creating a supportive environment for research staff and research staff in fulfilling their responsibilities to their own career and professional development.

 The concordat sets out three clear Principals of environment and culture, employment and professional and career development.
 The principals are underpinned by obligations for the four key stakeholder groups, funders, institutions, researchers and managers of researchers, to realise the aims of the concordat.
 Please see the tabs below for the obligations of each key stakeholder group according to these principals.